 Short-Term Suspension - A principal or principal's designee may suspend a student from school from one (1) to ten (10) school days due to misconduct, depending on the severity of the misconduct.
-However, principals must limit exclusionary consequences to instances in which student misbehavior is ongoing and escalating, and the District has first attempted and documented they types of intervention(s) used in PBIS and/or Restorative Practices, as appropriate.
+However, principals may take this action only after they have identified, implemented, and documented appropriate behavior interventions for a reasonable duration.
+(See interventions listed under Action Level 1 for examples of appropriate strategies).
+Such efforts must be made before principals may suspend students for low-level conduct (Action Levels 1-3).
+Only after implementing interventions with fidelity may a principal reject them as inappropriate in a given situation, and resort to short-term suspension as a consequence.
 Conferences to resolve the problem must be scheduled with the parent, student, and other appropriate school staff members as part of the continuum of supports and interventions implemented to support student success.

-Make-up Work (Short-Term Suspension): If students are suspended, they are entitled to an opportunity to complete their coursework to ensure that they do not fall behind academically.
-Regulation JK-R1, Short Term Suspension states: "The student is allowed access to class assignments and to make up tests upon return to school.
+Make-up Work (Short-Term Suspension)

+If students are suspended, they are entitled to complete their coursework to ensure that they do not fall behind academically.
+Governing Board Policy Regulation JK-R1, Short Term Suspension states: "The student is allowed access to class assignments and to make up tests upon return to school.
 Homework must be made available for the parent to pick up at the school office."
-Or, when feasible, homework shall be made available online.
 School administrators should assist parents and students with the shared responsibility to make arrangements to obtain such assignments and homework and to have completed assignments returned to the school for grading and credit.
 One set of assignments must be completed and returned before another set of assignments can be picked up.
 Students on suspension who successfully complete such assignments shall be allowed a reasonable time to take makeup tests upon returning to school.
-During the term of the suspension, the student is to remain away from all TUSD schools and activities.
+During the term of the suspension, the student is to remain away from all Tucson Unified School District schools and activities.
 If it is necessary to come to a school, the student must make prior arrangements with the principal or principal's designee.

-Long-Term Suspension - Hearing Officers are used to investigate facts and make determinations regarding an administrator's recommendation about a long-term suspension or expulsion.
-A Hearing Officer may suspend a student from school for up to 180 days.
-Long-term suspensions of more than 30 days shall not be imposed except for Violations at Level 5.
+Long-Term Suspension - A Hearing Officer may suspend a student from school for up to 180 days.
+Long-term suspensions of more than 45 days shall not be imposed except for Violations at Level 5.
 Hearing Officers may take this action only after the site administration has exhausted other disciplinary strategies (see interventions listed under Action Level 1 for examples of appropriate strategies), or when they have at least considered those alternatives and rejected them as inappropriate in a given situation.
 Conferences to resolve the problem must be scheduled with the parent, student, and other appropriate school staff members at appropriate times as part of the continuum of supports and interventions implemented to support student success.
-Students suspended more than 20 days may have an option to enroll in the "Life Skills" alternative to suspension program provides an alternative setting for students to continue to receive instruction during the period of suspension.
+Students suspended more than 20 days may have an option to enroll in the "Life Skills" alternative to suspension program.